JohnChrin/CloudLab-Cluster-Template/README.md

 [VirtualBox]( https://www.virtualbox.org/) - Software hypervisor designed to allow you to host your own virtual computers on-top of your current operating system. ???

 [Jupyter]( https://jupyter.org/) - Technically the tool in question is the Jupyter Notebook Application, but Jupyter in general is a collaboration tool that exists as a webpage.
 The webpage contains code and text shared by everyone in the group.
 The notebook can even be hosted on GitHub (acting as a server).
-For the purposes of this course, the class’s notes and sample code was all hosted via a Jupyter notebook.
+For the purposes of this course, the class’s notes and sample code were all hosted via a Jupyter notebook.

 [MariaDB](https://mariadb.org/about/) - An open source fork of MySQL, which are both Relational Database Management Systems (RDBMS).
 Simply put, a place to hold information that is organized/interconnected by relationships.
 Think of a collection of tables of information.